 IMPORTANT: Please take note of these meeting dates.
 These days cannot be changed.
 As this is an organizational capacity building grant and involves the entire organization, key members of your staff (those who may lead in the leader’s absence) and board of directors should be present for the site visit.
 If the site visit is hosted online, please arrange for members of your staff and board to participate online.
 Therefore, if you and others are not available on the days of the site visits, interviews or orientation meeting, you are not eligible to apply this year.

 Be a Part of This Transformational Leadership Experience

-This program is underwritten by the Clare Rose Foundation in partnership with The Fieldstone Leadership Network.
-This program is available in San Diego County.
+This program is underwritten by the Clare Rose Foundation in partnership with The Fieldstone Leadership Network San Diego.